topkecleon/telegram-bot-bash/examples/webhook/README.md

 2. run `bashbot.sh init` to setup bashbot to run with your user id
 2. Create a named pipe: `mkfifo data-bot-bash/webhook-fifo-botname` and give the web server write access to it
 3. execute `php index.php` with user id of web server to test write access to `data-bot-bash/webhook-fifo-<botname>
-4. Start the script to imitate Bashbot polling mode:\
+4. Start script for Bashbot webhook polling mode:\
 `bin/process-batch.sh --startbot --watch data-bot-bash/webhook-fifo-<botname>`

 The script read updates from given file line by line and forward updates to Bashbot update processing. `--startbot` will run the startup actions
 (_e.g. load addons, start TIMER, trigger first run_) and `--watch` will wait for new updates instead of exit on end of file.
 Short form: 'bin/process-batch.sh -s -w'

+If script works as expected, you may run Bashbot webook polling in background by using `./bachbot.rc starthook/stophook`.

 To switch back to default processing delete fifo `data-bot-bash/webhook-fifo-<botname>` and stop `bin/process-batch.sh`.

-If full processing seems to work well on the command line, you can use `./bachbot.rc starthook/stophook` to run processing in background.

 #### Enable webhook on Telegram side